openvinotoolkit/training_extensions/pytorch_toolkit/nncf/README.md

 - GPU-accelerated layers for fast model fine-tuning
 - Distributed training support
 - Configuration file examples for sparsity, quantization, and sparsity with quantization.
 Each type of compression requires only one additional fine-tuning stage.
-- Export models to ONNX\* format that is supported by the [OpenVINO™ toolkit](https://github.com/opencv/dldt).
+- Export models to ONNX\* format that is supported by the [OpenVINO&trade; toolkit](https://github.com/opencv/dldt).

 For more details about framework architecture, refer to the [NNCF description](nncf/README.md).

 ## Usage